asvela/keyoscacquire/docs/contents/dataprocessing.rst

 **************************************

-The :mod:`keyoscacquire.dataprocessing` module contains a function for processing the raw data captured with :class:`Oscilloscope`, and :mod:`keyoscacquire.fileio` for saving the processed data to files and plots.
+The :mod:`keyoscacquire.dataprocessing` module contains a function for processing the raw data captured with :class:`oscilloscope.Oscilloscope`, and :mod:`keyoscacquire.fileio` for saving the processed data to files and plots.

 Data processing (:mod:`keyoscacquire.dataprocessing`)
 -----------------------------------------------------

-.. py:currentmodule:: keyoscacquire.dataprocessing
+.. automodule:: keyoscacquire.dataprocessing

-The output from the :func:`Oscilloscope.capture_and_read` function is processed by :func:`process_data`, a wrapper function that sends the data to the respective binary or ascii processing functions.

-This function is kept outside the Oscilloscope class as one might want to post-process data after capturing it.

-.. autofunction:: process_data
+  :members:

 File saving and loading (:mod:`keyoscacquire.fileio`)